4 min read

 Paragraphs

-Blog paragraphs should be kept fairly short, only around 3-5 lines of content usually.
+Blog paragraphs should be kept fairly short, with only around 3-5 lines of content usually.
 This will make your blog longer and force readers to scroll, but that is something that is expected out of blogs and is okay.

 Text Manipulation